Our Firm Understands Special-Needs Issues

 - Social Security Disability Insurance (SSDI)

-- This is based on how many quarters a person worked and contributed to Social Security.
+- Based on how many quarters a person worked and contributed to Social Security.

 - The amount an individual receives is directly related to what the individual earned.